 - Executive Committee is a subset of the board that can be convened as necessary by the President in order to address matters that require an urgent response.

 - Membership Committee develops strategies and materials that will recruit new members of the Society and encourage the continued participation of current members.
+Recently hte committee has been particularly engaged in encouraging the participation of K-12 teachers.
 The Committee conducts much of its business via e-mail and also meets in person at the annual meeting.
+The membership committee also works with a network of "legates" in each state of the US.
+The legates provide a link between SCS and classicists at every level and statewide and local Classics organizations.

 Communications and Outreach Division